 The September 11 terrorist attacks have created increased interest in our security and detection products; however, we are uncertain whether the level of demand will continue to be as high as anticipated.
 Additionally, it is uncertain what, if any solutions, will be adopted as a result of the terrorism and whether our products will be a part of the ultimate solution.
 Additionally, should our products be considered as a part of the security solution, it is unclear what the level may be and how quickly funding to purchase our products may be made available.
+In particular, U.S. government policies will influence, to a great degree, the market acceptance of any particular security product.
+Furthermore, government policies may be subject to rapid and unpredictable change which could make it more difficult to determine the long-term success or acceptance of a product.
 These factors may adversely impact us and create unpredictability in revenues and operating results.